tuffrabit/flamingode/README.md

 - **Session persistence** — Every conversation is saved to `~/.flamingode/sessions/` and can be resumed later.
 - **Inline file mentions** — Type `@path/to/file` (or `@directory/`) in your message to automatically include file contents inline.
 - **Permission gating** — Destructive or risky actions (like `exec_command`) prompt for approval before running.
+- **Headless mode** — Run a one-shot prompt from the command line and print the response to stdout (no TUI).
 - **Command history** — Press `↑` / `↓` to recall previous messages.
 - **Debug logging** — Optional request/response logging to debug API issues.